Jeremy Pargo: Early life

 Pargo attended Chicago's Paul Robeson High School.

 College career

-He played college basketball for Gonzaga University's Gonzaga Bulldogs.
-He was voted the 2008 WCC Player of the Year in his junior season.
+Pargo played four seasons of college basketball for Gonzaga University's Gonzaga Bulldogs.
+In 2008 in his junior season, he was voted the WCC Player of the Year.
 The following year, he was featured on the cover of Sports Illustrated magazine for the 2009 March Madness issue.

+During his collegiate career, Pargo averaged 9.3 points, 3.4 rebounds, and 4.3 assists per game.
+The Bulldogs were very successful during Pargo's time at the school, qualifying for the 2006, 2007, 2008 and 2009 NCAA tournaments.

 Professional career

 2009–10 season

 After going undrafted in the 2009 NBA draft, Pargo participated in the 2009 Las Vegas NBA Summer League, as a member of the Detroit Pistons' summer league squad, alongside former Gonzaga teammate Austin Daye.
 He also played in the Orlando Pro Summer League for the Orlando Magic's summer league squad.
 He did not secure a contract, however.

 In his first professional year, Pargo played for Hapoel Gilboa Galil Elyon of the Israeli Basketball Super League, averaging 14.1 points, 2.9 rebounds, 4.5 assists, and 2.7 turnovers per game.
 He was a home crowd favorite because of his electrifying dunks over bigger defenders.
 He won the 2009-10 Israeli Super League championship.